Generated by Gemini

 Collected by Darin J. Ulness

-These calls are ultrasonic meaning they occur at frequencies higher than the range of human hearing.
+These calls are ultrasonic, meaning they occur at frequencies higher than the range of human hearing.
 So we do not hear all this activity when we are out at night.
 With computer software we can "map" these higher frequencies into our audible range.
 Doing so allows us to hear the echolocation behavior.
 Click on the button below to hear the data that produced this spectrogram.
 See if you can hear the feeding buzzes!